-Effective April 27, 2020, Governor Jared Polis issued Executive Order D 2020 044 directing Colorado to enter the new Safer at Home phase of the COVID-19 pandemic.
-The goal is to have most people stay at home as much as possible and avoid any unnecessary social interactions, while also allowing businesses that are hurting from extended closures to gradually reopen under restrictions and guidance to ensure as much safety as possible for both employees and consumers.

-The Colorado Department of Public Health and Environment (CDPHE), based on the Governor's directive, has also issued Public Health Order 20-28 which provides details of certain restrictions and safety guidance by broad industry type.
-CDPHE is making the information contained in the Public Health Order available via the Safer at Home webpage where you can access information by industry.
+Effective June 1, 2020, Governor Jared Polis issued Executive Order D 2020 091 directing Colorado to enter the new phase of the COVID-19 pandemic, Safer at Home and in the Vast, Great Outdoors - later amending and extending that order.
+The goal remains for people to stay at home or in the vast outdoors as much as possible, and avoid any unnecessary social interactions.
+The Colorado Department of Public Health and Environment (CDPHE), based on the Governor's directive, has issued Eighth Amended Public Health Order 20-28, which provides details of certain restrictions and safety guidance by broad industry type.
+CDPHE is making the information contained in the Public Health Order available via the Safer at Home webpage.
+On July 16, 2020, Governor Polis issued Executive Order D 2020 138 creating a statewide mask ordinance that is in effect for 30 days.
+The order may be extended.

-DORA recognizes that these orders, while detailed, do not necessarily reach the level of specificity many of our regulated professions desire before reopening.
+DORA recognizes that these orders, while detailed, do not necessarily reach the level of specificity many of our regulated professions desire during this unprecedented period.
 Additionally, we know that businesses and professionals are being asked to absorb information from a wide variety of sources.
-In an effort to provide not only additional clarity on industry and business-specific safety measures, but also to synthesize information from many State of Colorado sources, we have compiled the following guidance.
+In an effort to provide not only additional clarity on industry and business-specific safety measures, but also to synthesize information from many state of Colorado sources, we have compiled the following guidance.

-What Safer at Home Means for You:
+What "Safer at Home and in the Vast, Great Outdoors" Means for You in the Real Estate Industry: